-Fig. 7 Damaged LV winding ELECTRICAL MEASUREMENT OF PARTIAL DISCHARGES Partial Discharge (PD) measurement is a proven tool for quality control of high voltage apparatus in the factory and on site.
-Different PD measuring techniques are using different physical peculiarities of the PD phenomenon, e.g. electric discharge currents (acc. to IEC 60270 [10]), gas formation (DGA - dissolved gas analysis), electromagnetic (UHF Measurement) or acoustic radiation (some tens of kHz).
-Partial discharge measurements according to IEC60270 standard are often the basis for acceptance tests of the insulation system of high voltage (HV) equipment Outside screened laboratories PD signals are very often superposed by noise pulses, a fact that makes a PD data analysis more difficult for both human experts and software expert systems.
+Fig. 6 Interruption in one branch of a LV winding ELECTRICAL MEASUREMENT OF PARTIAL DISCHARGES Partial Discharge (PD) measurement is a proven tool for quality control of high voltage apparatus in the factory and on site.
+Different PD measuring techniques are using different peculiarities of the PD phenomenon, e.g. electric discharge currents according to IEC 60270 [10], gas formation (DGA - dissolved gas analysis), electromagnetic (UHF Measurement) or acoustic radiation in the ultrasonic frequency range.
+Partial discharge measurements according to IEC60270 standard are often the basis for acceptance tests of the insulation system of high voltage (HV) equipment.
+Outside screened laboratories PD signals are very often superposed by noise pulses, a fact that makes a PD data analysis more difficult for both human experts and software expert systems.
 Therefore the handling of disturbances is one of the main tasks when measuring PD.
 PD measurements are often conducted under noisy conditions.
 The PD signal is superposed by stochastic noise pulses or even multiple PD sources, which will lead to a complex phase-resolved PD pattern that is not easy to analyse.
-For DC PD measurements where the expected PD rate might be very low, even single disturbance pulses can influence the test result significantly.
-Modern methods of data evaluation A new field of evaluation methods is opened by fully synchronous multi-channel PD acquisition in order to gain more reliable measuring results combined with effective noise suppression.
+Modern methods of data evaluation A new field of evaluation methods is opened by fully synchronous multi-channel PD instruments in order to gain more reliable measuring results combined with effective noise suppression.
 A technical overview of the system is given in [11].
 Being able to perform synchronous multi-channel PD measurements, the 3-Phase-Amplitude-Relation-Diagram (3PARD) was introduced as a new powerful analysis tool to distinguish between different PD sources and noise pulses when measuring 3-phase high voltage equipment such as power transformers, rotating machines and cross-bonded cable systems.
-PD measurement on a repaired transformer Figure 8 shows a PD measurement with four simultaneously measuring channels which are connected to the three HV bushings and the star point.
-It can be seen in figure 9 that the three different clusters in the 3PARD diagram are generated by three different PD sources: statistical noise, pulse disturbances and inner partial discharges.
+PD measurement on a repaired transformer Figure 7 shows a PD measurement setup with four simultaneously measuring channels which are connected to the three HV bushings and the star point.
+It can be seen in figure 8 that the three different clusters in the 3PARD diagram are generated by three different PD sources: statistical noise, pulse disturbances and inner partial discharges.
+As an enhancement of 3PARD the 3-Center-Frequency-Relation-Diagram (3CFRD) was introduced as an additional tool for PD data analysis and PD fault separation in real-time on single-phase test objects [12].